colorimgugr/spectral_visualizer_front/README.md

 4. ✅ Make sure all your changes are reflected on the live website:
    - Go to the **Deployment** section and confirm that the latest commit is marked as **"Ready"**.
    - Then, visit the final website to verify that everything looks and works as expected.
+5. Check how much space you have left [here](https://github.com/settings/repositories).

 > 📘 For more details on using Git and GitHub, visit the official documentation:
 [https://docs.github.com/en/get-started](https://docs.github.com/en/get-started)

 ## License
 Distributed under the MIT License.
 See LICENSE.txt for more information.